Sabrinas Organizing

 My tips for cleaning the inside of the laptop:

-• Use a plastic clear storage bag to hold the screens.
+• Use a clear plastic storage bag to hold the screens.
 They can easily roll off the table.

 Note a conflict between the videos:

 The second video and the third video talk about coffee filters on devices.
-The second video says you can use them on laptop screens but the third video doesn't recommend it.
-I would say be more cautious and NOT use the coffee filter idea just in case.
+The second video says you can use them on laptop screens, but the third video doesn't recommend it.
+I would say be more cautious and NOT use the coffee filter idea, just in case.

 Well, there you have it.
 All the how-to video information you need to clean your home electronics.
 Let's continue the conversation.
 Do you have a tip you want to share to clean your electronics?
 Please leave a comment below.